Robotrowful/Twitch-Chat-Commands/README.md

 ## Foreground

-Only one dragon plushie effects can be active at a time.
+Only one dragon plushie visual effects can be active at a time.
+Speed values are Slower, Slow, Normal, Fast, Faster, Fastest, Hyper.
+Speed commands dont affect the dragon plush visability commands, and can be used in conjunction with them.

 * `!Plushie` Plushies are on by default for `Starting`, `Break` or `Ending` screens.
    - `Hide` If there are plushies active on the screen it will make them fly away
    - `Show` Will make the plushie be seen on the screen
    - `Big` `Enormous` `Expand` `Giant` `Gigantic` `Ginormous` `Massive` Makes the Plushie really big.
 This will revert after 5 minutes (300 seconds)
-   - `Time left` This command ONLY works when the plushie is giant.
+   - `Time left` This command ONLY works when the Dragon plushie is giant.
 It will tell you how long until the plushie reverts to normal size
+   - `Reset Size` `Normal` Only works when the Dragon plushie is giant.
+Will revert to normal size
+   - `Speed Up` Will increase it's speed.
+Will say if it cant go any higher
+   - `Speed Down` Will decrease it's speed Will say if it cant go any lower
+   - `Speed Reset` Will reset it's speed to default of 50
+   - `Activity` `Check` `State` Will tell you what the dragon plushie is currently doing (Hidden, Shown, Massive)
 * `!I Am The Mouse` `!I'm The Mouse` Will show an image of a mouse on screen with a sound that says "I am the mouse"
 * `!I Am Trapped` `!I'm Trapped`  Will show either image of a mouse in jail or a box on screen with a sound that says "I'm trapped"